sduggasani/2024election-blog/content/post/2024-09-23-week-3-polling/index.md

 Economic Data Provided by GOV 1347: Election Analytics teaching staff (which itself drew from the Burueau of Economic Analysia and Federal Reserve Economic Data)

+Collaborated with Shivali Korgaonkar and Nick Dominguez to construct this model, as part of our week's presentation on polling.